saljoudi/KSA-Covid19-/README.md

 So, in this personal project I am going to walk you through the process of handling this dataset & what insights it can offer.
 I mainly use data visualization tools to show the numbers and percentages.
 These visuals will also answer some questions which will lead to other questions.

-#### Reminder: This is an ongoing project & aims at providing insights and facts as well as aserving as a tutorial.
+#### Reminder: This is an ongoing project & aims at providing insights and facts as well as serving as a tutorial.

 ##### Okay, let's dive in.
 **import the needed packages**